How to Fix Door latch broken on Amana NED4655EW (Electric)

 How Much Does This Repair Cost?

-Replacing a door latch on an Amana NED4655EW typically costs $15–$45 in parts when doing it yourself.
+Replacing a door latch on an Amana NED4655EW typically costs $15–$45 in parts if you do it yourself.
 A professional repair, including the service call and labor, usually runs $150–$300.
 Tackling this repair yourself can save you over $100, making it a smart and budget-friendly fix.

 Frequently Asked Questions